 Reason for Requesting Second Review

 Per CCR § 9793(h) this procedure code qualifies as a medical-legal expense.
-It is a cost or expense incidental to the preparation of a medical-legal report requested by the party or parties that addresses a disputed medical fact or facts as specified by the party or parties.
+It is a cost or expense incidental to the preparation of a medical-legal report requested by the party or parties for the purposes of proving or disproving a contested claim as specified by the party or parties.

 Relevant Regulations